antonmedv/finder/README.md

 ### Comparison with [optimal-select](https://github.com/Autarc/optimal-select)

 `optimal-select` fails to generate selectors some times, and some times generates not unique selectors.
-`finder` generates more shortest selectors than optimal-select.
+`finder` generates shorter selectors than optimal-select.
 Also optimal-select now does not have tests and we have :)

 For example, on github.com page: